Sammy Davis Jr.: Military service

-In 1944, during World War II, Davis was drafted into the U.S. Army at age 18.
+In December 1944, during World War II, Davis was drafted into the United States Army at age 18.
+There, Davis was confronted by strong prejudice.
+Davis later stated: "Overnight the world looked different.
+It wasn't one color any more.
+I could see the protection I'd gotten all my life from my father and Will.
+I appreciated their loving hope that I'd never need to know about prejudice and hate, but they were wrong.
+It was as if I'd walked through a swinging door for 18 years, a door which they had always secretly held open."
 He was frequently abused by white soldiers from the South and later recounted: "I must have had a knockdown, drag-out fight every two days."
 His nose was broken numerous times and permanently flattened.
 At one point he was offered a beer laced with urine.

 He was reassigned to the Army's Special Services branch, which put on performances for troops.
 At one show he found himself performing in front of soldiers who had previously racially abused him.
 Davis, who earned the American Campaign Medal and World War II Victory Medal, was discharged in 1945 with the rank of private.
 He later said, "My talent was the weapon, the power, the way for me to fight.
 It was the one way I might hope to affect a man's thinking."

-While in Paris in September 1944, he found himself being introduced and guided around the city by the French resistance fighter and left-wing journalist, Madeleine Riffaud.
+While in Paris in September 1944, he found himself being introduced and guided around the city by a French resistance fighter and left-wing journalist, Madeleine Riffaud.